KentStateWeb/rwd/_assignments/research.md

 * List of the types of templates/layouts that you may need, based on this content.
 For example, a home page, contact page, products page, and calendar page.
 Not every page has its own template, for example the indivdual products pages all use the same basic template.
 * List a short analysis of the most common themes you notice from competitive websites, including common navigation, content voice and tone, design aesthetic and layout.
 You might note what is most common across all of the sites, and what is different across the sites.

+You can use whatever program you'd like to write this assignment.
+You do NOT have to write it in HTML (unless you really want to).

 ## How to Turn In the Assignment

 Since this is the first assignment, we will need to create a GitHub repository to house and host the project files.
 We will create a GitHub repository and accounts in class.
 When creating the repository in class, you will need to note your repository login information.